-- \ Students who do not submit a summative assessment will be placed on Academic Probation until that work is submitted.
-Students on academic probation cannot sign themselves up for Flextime Manager; that must be done with their classroom teacher or PLP teacher. - \ Because it is important that Flex time opportunities be maximized, there will be disciplinary consequences for students who do not go to Flex. - \ Students failing to submit summative work will receive an office detention, with escalating consefrom a prior marking period are ineligible for nonessential field trips.
-Non-essential field trips will be identified in a course syllabus distributed at the beginning of the course.
+\ Students who do not submit a summative assessment will be placed on Academic Probation until that work is submitted.
+Students on academic probation cannot sign themselves up for Flextime Manager; that must be done with their classroom teacher or PLP teacher.

+\ Because it is important that Flex time opportunities be maximized, there will be disciplinary consequences for students who do not go to Flex.

+\ Students failing to submit summative work will receive an office detention, with escalating consequences if this continues.
+Note: Students who submit work that is deemed to be not proficient shall not receive detentions.